 Daniel Hayward

-a web log of essays and fiction, a playground built with words
+a web log of essays, fiction, and data, a playground built with words

 1. Clavicle Stroke (like a breast stroke but higher up)